wpettine/open_tri_dim_chess/README.md

 - `IMPLIMENTATION_GUIDE.md` - Step-by-step implementation guide
 - `DEVIN_SCRATCH.md` - Development notes and gotchas

+### Camera Tuning Overlay

+A small overlay is available to capture the current camera `position`, OrbitControls `target`, and camera `up` vector for fine-tuning view presets.

+- Toggle overlay: press `Ctrl+Alt+C` (or click the overlay × button)
+- Copy values: use the Copy buttons next to position/target/up
+- Default visibility:
+  - In development: enabled by default
+  - In production: disabled by default; to enable by default set `THEME.debug.cameraOverlayDefault = true` in `src/config/theme.ts`

+Workflow to tune a view (e.g., `side`):
+1. Open the app, ensure the overlay is visible (`Ctrl+Alt+C` if hidden).
+2. Pan/zoom/rotate to the desired framing.
+3. Click Copy for `position`, `target`, and `up`.
+4. Paste the arrays into `src/config/theme.ts` under `THEME.cameraPresets.side` for `position`, `target`, and `up`.
+5. Reload and verify the preset.

 ## Contributing

 1. Create a feature branch: `git checkout -b feature/your-feature`